Siddharth P. Malhotra

-Siddharth P. Malhotra is an Indian film director who works in Hindi films.
-He has directed the films We Are Family (2010), Hichki (2018) and Maharaj (2024).
+Siddharth P. Malhotra is an Indian film director who works in Hindi cinema.
+He has directed the films We Are Family (2010), Hichki (2018), Maharaj (2024), and Ikka (2026).

-Personal life
+Early life

-Siddharth is the son of actor-turned-producer Prem Krishen, whom himself, is the son of actor Prem Nath who was the brother-in-law of Raj Kapoor.
+Siddharth is the son of actor-turned-producer Prem Krishen and grandson of former actors Bina Rai and Prem Nath who was the brother-in-law of Raj Kapoor.